4th of July and Summerfest Fun

 If You Are In Trouble, Seek Help with Legal Counsel

-Eventually you will be stopped by an officer of the law, subjected to scrutiny and processed for driving while intoxicated.
-This is an expensive and devastating consequence to jeopardizing yourself and others.
+If you drink and drive, you will eventually be stopped by an officer of the law, subjected to scrutiny and processed for driving while intoxicated.
+This is an expensive and devastating consequence.
 Call our Milwaukee and Waukesha-based defense attorneys right away.
 Drunk driving charges often have a short timeline.
 Your court appearance may be days or weeks later.
 By talking to a defense attorney as early as possible, you stand the best chance of getting your charges reduced or dropped.

 Tom Grieve is an award-winning DUI lawyer with years of experience concerning both sides of drunk driving charges.
+Take advantage of a free initial legal consultation with him.
 After careful assessment of your case details, he may be able to find mistakes in the arrest process.
 If the prosecution is unable to produce probable cause for pulling you over, your case could be easily dismissed.

 If this happens to you, contact Grieve Law for sound advice.